BUSINESS AT THE TOWN CLERK’S OFFICE DURING COVID

-MARRIAGE LICENSES: You can find the application form online and email it to the Town Clerk.
+MARRIAGE LICENSES: You can find the application form here and email it to the Town Clerk.
 As is the usual practice, you will be sent a proof.
-We will need to talk and sent up a time to meet and sign the document.
+We will need to talk and set up a time to meet and sign the document.

 BIRTH AND DEATH CERTIFICATES: Certified vital records can be ordered by downloading the form.
 You can find the application form online and email it to the office.
 It remains $10 for the certified copy, which is set by statute.
 We will talk about how to get this to you.

 CAR REGISTRATION RENEWALS: Call for an appointment and we will meet on the front porch to do the paperwork.

 NOTARY PUBLIC: Call for an appointment.
 We will do this outside on the front porch of the office, but not on a rainy day.

 VOTER REGISTRATION: Voter registration can be done online at http://olvr.sec.state.vt.us

 The office is not open to the public for research, except by appointment.
 For the link, please call the Town Clerk.
 In the interest of efficiency and reduction in carbon footprint, many of our documents are now online through the COTT system or can be pulled and emailed.
 In the meantime, we will do our best to assist you by emailing documents when provided with the specifics.

 1. Available, by request, indices of Grantors and Grantees from 2004 to February 4, 2021.
 Each document is in PDF form and is 564 pages.
 Heidi has already sent these via email to attorneys and other professionals, who are on her list.
 These documents can be emailed at no cost.
 You might want to consider saving us all some time by being on the email list since you will get notice of closures and other relevant office news.
 You can also so click here to download the latest version.